chelahmy/harubi/docs/beat.md

 ## Return Values

-Nothing or exit the process.
+Nothing, or beat() will exit the process.
 If the $controller or the global $harubi_permission_controller is invoked then beat() will call the exit() function after any of them returns.

 ## Examples